unt-libraries/coda/README.md

 If you have SELinux, you may need to temporarily add `:Z` to the base volumes in the docker-compose.yml.
 It will look like `.:/app/:Z`.
 You may also need to use `sudo` for your podman-compose commands.

 The rest of the steps are also similar.
-You will want to replace the word docker with podman.
+You will want to replace the word `docker` with `podman`.
 You will need to add one step before migrating:
 ```sh
 $ podman-compose up -d
 ```